Shaken but united, Americans pull together to battle coronavirus

 Resource concerns are generally not top of mind in Wilton, an affluent suburb of New York City.
 But to the wife of the coronavirus patient, who is in a medically induced coma at a nearby hospital, the community’s support has been a lifeline.
 She and her twins remain quarantined at home.

-“They have just come out of the woodwork and gone above and beyond,” she said, speaking on condition of anonymity to protect her family’s privacy.
-“I hope to pay it forward to another resident in the future who is of need.”
-(Reporting by Nathan Layne; Additional reporting by Andrew Hay in Taos, New Mexico, Rich McKay in Atlanta, Brad Brooks in Austin, Texas, and Maria Caspani, Gabriella Borter and Laila Kearney in New York; Editing by Daniel Wallis)
+Reporting by Nathan Layne; Additional reporting by Andrew Hay in Taos, New Mexico, Rich McKay in Atlanta, Brad Brooks in Austin, Texas, and Maria Caspani, Gabriella Borter, Lauren Young and Laila Kearney in New York; Editing by Daniel Wallis